robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-9-mentor-materials.md

 Example precise target: Teacher checks pupil understanding, particularly of challenging content, and adds in extra support in the form of explanations and examples in a way that best suits the needs of the class.

 - **Not doing it at all:** Review a task and pre-emptively identify the areas of the task pupils may find particularly challenging.
 Plan an explanation or an example that would support pupils with one of these challenging areas.
-- **Doing it but needs some improvement:** Circulate and specifically check on pupils' progress on the task, paying particular attention to areas you have identified as challenging and deliver an additional explanation or an example to support the pupils who are struggling.
+- **Doing it but needs some improvement:** Circulate and specifically check on pupils’ progress on the task, paying particular attention to areas you have identified as challenging and deliver an additional explanation or an example to support the pupils who are struggling.
 - **Doing it well and needs some stretch:** If the majority of pupils are getting stuck on a certain aspect of the task, stop the class and deliver an explanation or additional example to support pupils.

 {/details}